-On February 6, 2001, Ariel Sharon was elected Prime Minister.
+On February 6, 2001, Sharon was elected Prime Minister.
 He vowed to retain united Jerusalem as Israel's capital, the Jordan Valley and other security areas.
 Sharon's associates asserted that the results of negotiations at and since Camp David were "null and void."
 The Bush Administration said that Clinton's proposals "were no longer United States proposals."
 Sharon said that he sought an interim agreement, not dealing with Jerusalem, Palestinian refugees, or a Palestinian state.
 On April 13, Sharon said that he could accept a disarmed Palestinian state on 42% of the West Bank, about 2% more than the Palestinians control.
 Palestinians insisted that talks restart from where they left off at Taba.

-On April 30, the international fact-finding commission led by former Senator George Mitchell submitted a report [http://usinfo.state.gov/regional/nea/mitchell.htm] on the causes of the violence and made recommendations for ending it, rebuilding confidence, and resuming negotiations.
+On April 30, the international fact-finding commission led by former Senator George Mitchell submitted a report on the causes of the violence and made recommendations for ending it, rebuilding confidence, and resuming negotiations.
 On June 12, the two sides agreed to CIA Director Tenet's work plan to cement the cease-fire and restore security cooperation.
-On June 28, Israel and Palestinians agreed to a 7-day period without violence to be followed by a 6-week cooling-off period.
-Secretary of State Powell said that it was up to Sharon to determine if violence abated.
+On June 28, they agreed to a 7-day period without violence followed by a 6-week cooling-off period.
+Secretary Powell said Sharon would determine if violence abated.

-On August 8, Hamas detonated a suicide bomb at a Jerusalem pizzeria, killing 15 and wounding over 100.
-On August 10, Israeli forces seized Orient House, the center of Palestinian national activity in East Jerusalem, and repeatedly entered Palestinian territory.
-On August 27, Israel killed the head of the Popular Front for the Liberation of Palestine (PFLP).
+On August 8, Hamas detonated a suicide bomb in Jerusalem.
+On August 10, Israeli forces seized Orient House, the center of Palestinian national activity in East Jerusalem, and then repeatedly entered Palestinian territory.
+On August 27, Israel killed the Popular Front for the Liberation of Palestine's (PFLP) leader.
 On September 24, Sharon declared, "Israel wants to give the Palestinians what no one else gave them before, the possibility of a state."
 On October 2, President Bush said for the first time, "The idea of a Palestinian state has always been part of a vision, so long as the right of Israel to exist is respected."
-Israel began to ease its blockade of Palestinian areas but stopped after the PFLP assassinated its Minister of Tourism on October 17.
+Israel eased its blockade of Palestinian areas but stopped after the PFLP assassinated its Minister of Tourism on October 17.

 On November 10, President Bush told the U.N.
 General Assembly that the United States is "working toward the day when two states - Israel and Palestine - live peacefully together within secure and recognized borders...."
-On November 19, Secretary of State Powell announced that he was sending retired General Anthony Zinni to work on a durable cease-fire to revive peacemaking.
-Violence escalated before and surged after Zinni arrived on November 26.
+Secretary of State Powell sent retired General Anthony Zinni to work on a durable cease-fire to revive peacemaking, but violence escalated before and surged after Zinni arrived on November 26.
 Israel confined Arafat in Ramallah on December 3.
 On December 7, Sharon said that "it's hard to believe that one can get into an agreement with Arafat, who is a real terrorist...."
 On December 12, Hamas ambushed an Israeli bus in the West Bank and perpetrated two simultaneous suicide bombings in Gaza.
-The Israeli security cabinet charged that Arafat was "directly responsible" for the attacks ... "and therefore is no longer relevant ...."
-On December 16, Zinni was recalled.
-On the same day, Arafat called for "a comprehensive cessation of all armed activities ... especially suicide attacks."
+The Israeli security cabinet charged that Arafat was "directly responsible" for the attacks ... "and therefore is no longer relevant" On December 16, Zinni was recalled; Arafat called for "a comprehensive cessation of all armed activities ... especially suicide attacks."
 The Israeli military reported a sharp decrease in violence after Arafat's speech.